nnj24xbfp8-wq/family-chuckeesley-site/src/content/people/wilbur-eesley.md

 When Will and Peggy travelled to Japan and Hong Kong is open research, but the trip(s) appear to have been formative for his practice.
 The Chinese mural at Highland Ridge — visible in the [c.
 1980–82 photograph of young Chuck on the rug below it with his grandmother Peggy, Aunt Jeanne, and his mother Terrie](/places/highland-ridge-road-marietta/) — was almost certainly a souvenir of one of those trips.
 The architectural influence ran deeper than the souvenir: Highland Ridge as Will built it carries the bones of an East Asian residential-with-landscape design philosophy, translated into West Virginia / southeast Ohio river-valley vernacular.

+## The firm, and buildings beyond Highland Ridge

+Highland Ridge was the personal expression, but most of Will's architecture was the work of a **career-long Marietta firm**.
+After the Ohio State degree and the Columbus years, he practiced in Marietta from 1949 as **Scott and Eesley** and then **Eesley, Lee, Vargo and Cassady**, retiring around 1978.
+The practice outlived him under successive partner names &mdash; later **Vargo, Cassady, Ingham & Gibbs** &mdash; remaining one of southeast Ohio's principal architecture firms, on Front Street in Marietta, into the 2000s.

+The firm's work was largely **institutional and civic**, in the mid-century-modern idiom &mdash; a different register from the Japanesque house he built for himself.
+The building most clearly documented from his active years is **Andrew V. Thomas Memorial Hall at Marietta College (1969)**, attributed to Eesley, Lee & Vargo in the **New Formalism** style: the symmetrical, columned institutional modernism of the period. *(Attribution per Ohio's statewide "Ohio Modern" architecture survey &mdash; worth a second confirmation.)* The firm's **Gallia County Courthouse in Gallipolis (1985)** is a firm project of the successor generation rather than Will's own hand, given that it postdates his retirement.

+A period record of the firm's own account of itself survives and is the best single lead to a fuller catalog of what Will and his partners designed: a 1973 publication, ***Eesley, Lee & Vargo, in Marietta, Ohio: An Architectural Portrait*** &mdash; dating to Will's active years, and likely traceable through Marietta College's Legacy Library or the Washington County historical society.

+> *Sources: Will's 1986 Marietta obituary (firm names, Ohio State degree, career dates); [Ohio History Connection &mdash; Ohio Modern statewide survey](https://www.ohiohistory.org/wp-content/uploads/2022/01/rp-17-11.pdf) (Thomas Memorial Hall, Marietta College &mdash; Eesley, Lee & Vargo, 1969); [Supreme Court of Ohio &mdash; Ohio Courthouses](https://www.supremecourt.ohio.gov/courts/judicial-system/ohio-trial-courts/courthouses/) (Gallia County Courthouse, 1985); and the firm's 1973 monograph* Eesley, Lee & Vargo, in Marietta, Ohio: An Architectural Portrait *(to be located).*

 ## The eight-year remodel of the Marietta house

 [Charlie Eesley's 12th-grade autobiography (c.
 1964&ndash;1965)](/docs/charles-eesley-12th-grade-autobiography-1965/) carries one of the most affectionate father-portraits in the archive &mdash; Charlie at seventeen describing the architect-father he had lived with through eight years of continuous home renovation: